melinamarkkanen/AMRIWA/README.md

 # Using the Snakemake workflow

-Make a snakemake virtual environment using Mamba in Puhti.
+Make a snakemake virtual environment in Puhti using Mamba.
-Install mamba into conda environment and install snakemake using mamba.
 ```
 conda create -n mamba
 source activate mamba